 Osher Lifelong Learning Institutes

 In early 2001, an endowment grant was given to the University of Southern Maine to improve and extend its excellent programs, and the name “Senior College” was changed to “Osher Lifelong Learning Institute.”
-Shortly after, Sonoma State University, a member of the California State University (CSU) system became a grantee.
-Both programs progressed admirably, and the Foundation decided to join the “lifelong learning” field in a significant fashion.
+Shortly afterward, Sonoma State University, a member of the California State University (CSU) system became a grantee.
+Both programs progressed admirably, and the Foundation decided to enter the “lifelong learning” field in a significant fashion.

-At present, the Foundation supports 116 lifelong learning programs on university and college campuses across the country, with at least one grantee in each of the 50 states (plus the District of Columbia).
-The Foundation also supports a National Resource Center for the Institutes, which is located at the University of Southern Maine.
+At present, the Foundation supports 121 lifelong learning programs on university and college campuses across the country, with at least one grantee in each of the 50 states and the District of Columbia.
+The Foundation also supports a National Resource Center for Osher Institutes which is located at Northwestern University.